-Note\: Science courses which were completed more than 10 years prior to admission to the CON must be repeated
+Note: Science courses which were completed more than 10 years prior to admission to the CON must be repeated

 - 3. Upon receiving a conditional offer of admission, every student must present evidence that he or she is physically and mentally qualified to participate in the nursing program.
 The following health records must be submitted before enrolling in nursing courses: - a.
-Submit a report of health history and physical examination within the past six months before entry into NURS 2150, 2460 and 2350.
-(Form provided) - b.
 Submit evidence of a negative TB skin test within two months prior to admission to NURS 2150, 2460 and 2350 and annually thereafter.
 Those students with a positive TB skin test are required to submit an initial chest x-ray report and every year thereafter a TB Symptom Checklist form.
-Students may also complete the QFT blood test from the health department. - c.
-Certification of immunizations: - (1) A minimum of three doses of the tetanus/diphtheria vaccine, the last dose of which was within 10 years. - (2) Measles (rubeola), mumps, rubella (2 doses of the vaccine), and varicella (2 doses of the vaccine) (if no history of chicken pox or titer does not indicate immunity) - (3) Hepatitis B series (3 doses of the vaccine) - (4) An annual flu vaccine is required - d.
-All physical health information will be submitted by the student to the designated School of Nursing (SON) entity. - e.
+Students may also complete the QFT blood test from the health department. - b.
+Certification of immunizations: - (1) A minimum of three doses of the tetanus/diphtheria vaccine, the last dose of which was within 10 years.

+- (2) Measles (rubeola), mumps, rubella (2 doses of the vaccine), and varicella (2 doses of the vaccine) (if no history of chicken pox or titer does not indicate immunity) - (3) Hepatitis B series (3 doses of the vaccine) - (4) An annual flu vaccine is required - c.
+All physical health information will be submitted by the student to the designated School of Nursing (SON) entity. - d.
 Students must also complete and sign an essential performance standards document. - 4.
 Fingerprinting is required of all students according to the guidelines of the Texas Board of Nursing (BON).
 The BON requires all applicants seeking licensure in Texas to submit a complete set of fingerprints for the purpose of obtaining a criminal history from the Texas Department of Public Safety and the Federal Bureau of Investigations.
-Participation in the nursing courses may be dependent upon the outcome of the criminal background check completed by the BON.
+Participation in nursing courses may be dependent upon the outcome of the criminal background check completed by the BON.
 Applicants who may have a background that could prevent them from obtaining licensure in Texas upon completion of a nursing program are urged to complete a Declaratory Order application as early as possible.
 The Declaratory Order process permits the BON to make decisions regarding an applicant's eligibility for licensure before entering or continuing in the nursing program.
 Students must also respond to questions regarding past mental health status as required by the BON Verification Form included in the BSN student handbook. - 5.
 An American Heart Association Health Care Provider CPR/AED course completion card is required prior to admission to clinical nursing courses and must be kept current while in nursing courses.
 Note: NO online courses are acceptable.
 No provider other than the American Heart Association is acceptable.